elistone/chrome-deployment-windows/README.md

-key|string|Unique key that for a deployment name|string|Name of the deployment, will be displayed on the notice and popup notes|string|Notes will be displayed on the notice and popup time|object[time_data]|Object containing the information the deployment window time.time_data.start|time[24]|Time in 24 hours when the deployment window starts time.time_data.end|time[24]|Time in 24 hours when the deployment window closes
+key|string|Unique key that for a deployment name|string|Name of the deployment, will be displayed on the notice and popup notes|string|Notes will be displayed on the notice and popup case-sensitive|boolean|An optional parameter to enable case sensitivity for urls and domain keys, if not set will be _false_ time|object[time_data]|Object containing the information the deployment window time.time_data.start|time[24]|Time in 24 hours when the deployment window starts time.time_data.end|time[24]|Time in 24 hours when the deployment window closes